antimomentum/rawtrack/README.md

 # Details:

 ESTABLISHED.sh creates rules that would be like using conntrack's ESTABLISHED state match.
-The closest equivelant would be:
+The closest equivalent would be:

     iptables -t mangle -A PREROUTING -i $interface -m state --state ESTABLISHED -j ACCEPT iptables -t mangle -A PREROUTING -i $interface -j DROP